-Why is ‘Golden Hour’ the best time of day to shoot?
+Why is ‘Golden Hour’ the Best Time of Day to Shoot?

 There are several reasons why golden hour wins out over any other time of day for a photo shoot.
-First, the light produced during golden hour is soft, meaning it has less contrast than that of the middle of the day.
+First, the light produced during this time is soft, meaning it has less contrast than that of the middle of the day.
 Your shadows will be less distinct, and you won’t have as many issues with squinting if you are asked to look directly into the light because the sun at that time is located just over the horizon.

 Second, golden hour produces warm light.
 That is to say, there is a yellow-toned color cast to the light during this time.
 If you are shooting in an urban setting like New York City, a warm glow can add a nice dimension that separates your subject from the harsh architecture of the city landscape.

-Third, light during golden hour is directional on account of the sun being very low in the sky.
+Third, light during this time of day is directional on account of the sun being very low in the sky.
 With the sun at its lowest, your shadows are cast longer.
 It’s almost as if you get an extra character for your shoot with the added dimension that the sun brings to the photos.
 Compare the shadows being cast to the side during golden hour with shadows that occur when the sun is directly overhead.
 At noon the sun is creating shadows directly downward, which means extra shadows under your eyes and chin (and no one needs extra dimension in these areas).

 When is ‘Golden Hour’?

 The general rule of thumb is that the first golden hour of the day begins just before sunrise and continues for an hour.
 The second golden hour of the day begins an hour before sunset and continues for one hour afterwards.
 I found a terrific website here to help you calculate the golden hour for your given location.
 Very handy link when you need to find the perfect time to schedule photos.